-Loudoun Water provides drinking water and wastewater services to over 75,000 households in Loudoun County.
+Loudoun Water provides drinking water and wastewater services to over 80,000 households in Loudoun County.
 Our drinking water comes from the Potomac River and Goose Creek.
-Drinking water from the Potomac River is fully treated by our wholesaler, Fairfax Water, and drinking water from Goose Creek is fully treated by Loudoun Water at our Goose Creek Water Treatment Facility.
+Drinking water from the Potomac River is fully treated by Loudoun Water at our Trap Rock Water Treatment Facility, and also by our wholesaler, Fairfax Water.
+Drinking water from Goose Creek is fully treated by Loudoun Water at our Goose Creek Water Treatment Facility.

 It is Loudoun Water’s mission to sustainably manage water resources in advocacy of health, environment and quality of life.
 We pledge to bring our customers clean, healthy water that is safe to drink.